kenkieu/portfolio-react/README.md

 ## Stretch Features

-- Revamp navbar to be more mobile friendly
+- Revamp navbar to provide more support to mobile layouts
 - Create a dedicated contact page
 - Integrate FormSpark